Iron Guard: Sima's ascendancy

-In power
+Rise to power

 More or less out of desperation, King Carol II named General (later Marshal) Ion Antonescu as prime minister, partly because of the general's close ties with the Legion.
 Unknown to Carol, however, Antonescu had secretly reached an agreement with other political figures to force out the king.
-Amid popular outrage at the Second Vienna Award, Carol's position became untenable, and he was forced to abdicate in favour of his son Michael, who quickly confirmed Antonescu's dictatorial powers and granted him the title of Conducător (leader) of Romania.
+Amid widespread outrage at the Second Vienna Award, Carol's position became untenable.
+He was forced to abdicate in favour of his son Michael, who quickly confirmed Antonescu's dictatorial powers and granted him the title of Conducător (leader) of Romania.

-Although Antonescu was an archnationalist and authoritarian, his first preference was to form a government of national unity, in which all parties would have accepted him as dictator.
+Although Antonescu was an arch-nationalist and authoritarian, his first preference was to form a government of national unity, in which all parties would have accepted him as dictator.
 However, with the exception of the Legion, the other parties at least wanted to maintain the appearance of parliamentary rule.
 The Legion, in contrast, fully supported Antonescu's vision of an ultranationalist and authoritarian regime.
 With this in mind, Antonescu formed an alliance with the Legion on 15 September.
-As part of the deal, Romania was proclaimed a "National Legionary State," with the Legion as the country's only legal party.
+As part of the deal, Romania was proclaimed a "National Legionary State", with the Legion as the country's only legal party.
 Antonescu became the Legion's honorary leader.
 Sima became deputy premier, and four other legionnaires joined Sima in the cabinet.
 The Iron Guard was the only Fascist movement outside Germany and Italy to come to power without foreign assistance.

-Once in power, from 14 September 1940 until 21 January 1941, the Legion ratcheted up the level of already harsh anti-Semitic legislation and pursued, with impunity, a campaign of pogroms and political assassinations.
+Once in power, from 14 September 1940 until 21 January 1941, the Legion ratcheted up the level of already harsh antisemitic legislation and pursued, with impunity, a campaign of pogroms and political assassinations.
 On 27 November 1940 more than 60 former dignitaries or officials were executed in Jilava prison while awaiting trial.
 The following day, historian and former prime minister Nicolae Iorga and economic theorist Virgil Madgearu were assassinated; assassination attempts were made on former prime ministers and Carol supporters Constantin Argetoianu, Guță Tătărescu and Ion Gigurtu, but they were freed from the hands of the Legionary police and put under military protection.